In Firms fear shift in software buying Tom Pullar-Stecker writes:

 Since then I’ve repeatedly heard how difficult it is for New Zealand software developers to sell to their own government’s technology purchasers.

 Then the company cut a distribution deal with a major international computer company.
 Suddenly the software started selling to New Zealand government departments.
-A victory of sorts, even if it had to concede a 30-40 percent margin on each deal.
+A victory of sorts, even if it had to concede a 30-40 percent margin to the international partner on each deal.

 To add insult to injury that managing director took a call from a government technology manager who told him just how good the NZ-made software was.
 The managing director told me he had tried for years without success to get a hearing from that department but had been told locally-made software isn’t good enough.
 This was a company that had sold its products to overseas government departments.